ArturMroz/yy/readme.md

 yarray := [1, 2, 3]
 sum    := 0
-yall elt: yarray { // name for the yeeterator can be provided
+yall elt: yarray { // optionally, you can name the yeeterator
     sum += elt
 }